 Can you identify which is code and comment?
 Yes, you can, but it is not easy.
 Right…!!!

 Now, let’s enable the syntax highlighting.
 See the difference, now you can clearly understand the code.
 It becomes easy to understand.
 You can clearly differentiate between code and comments.
 It is easy on your eyes and you can quickly grasp and understand.

-Notepad++ supports most of the widely used languages like C, C++, Java, etc. Complete list is given below.
+Notepad++ supports most of the widely used languages like C, C++, Java, etc. The complete list is given below,

 - ActionScript, Ada, ASN 1.1, ASP, Assembly, AviSynth